PalverZ/PalverZExhaustRecycler/readme.md

 ChangeLog:

+V 0.4.0
+ **May break saves**: sorry if it does I will do this as few times as possible, should only break ships if anything.
+ New part radial/inline collector "RIC" should collect from radial or inline engines, texture a little broken will fix sometime
+ Now works with multiple engines attached to the same collector.
+ Did small code add that should keep funky things from occurring (not that I think any did)

 V 0.3.5.0
 So exhaust collection rate now depends on the engines thrust as well as the rate using the max thrust of the LV-T30 or 215.  configRate*(engineMaxThrust/215).